 6 Easy Resistance Band Exercises to Give Your Whole Body a Workout

-When gyms are closed and workout studios have canceled all classes, it might be time to try some new at-home workouts—like a resistance band workout or a stairs workout.
+When gyms are less frequented and workout studios aren't offering as many classes, it might be time to try some new at-home workouts—like a resistance band workout or a stairs workout.
 Resistance band workouts consist of a series of exercises completed with stretchy, elastic exercise or resistance bands.
 Resistance band exercises can work arms, legs, abs, and more: Consider it a full-body workout, with only a resistance band (or a few) as equipment.

 For those just learning how to start working out, resistance band exercises for beginners—paired with stretching exercises for recovery—can be a great place to start.
 Resistance band workouts are low-impact, which can protect joints, and resistance bands themselves are affordable, easy to find, and even easier to store.